Clan Citadel Guide

 In order to build your Citadel up into the great fortress that shows off your clan's prowess, each member of the clan needs to gather resources.
 These resources are required to build everything from small hedges and fountains, all the way up to fortifying your keep when you upgrade to the next tier.
 Upgrading tiers gives you more options on what to construct and where, thus making your Citadel more useful and more suited to any needs your clan may have.
 To make sure your entire clan participates in the advancement of your Citadel instead of just one member gathering resources continuously, a cap was implemented.
 By clicking the Citadel icon between the friend's list and the magic book, you will bring up an interface that monitors your resource gathering.

-Admins in a clan have the ability to check whether or not individual clan members have visited the citadel, and how many resources they have collected.
-In order to do this, the admin and specific clan member must be on the same world or in the citadel together.
+Some ranks in a clan (contingent on what the specific clan has set up) have the ability to check whether or not individual clan members have visited the citadel, and how many resources they have collected.
+In order to do this, the clan member verifying a citadel contribution and the specific clan member to be checked must be on the same world or in the citadel together.

 Select the clan chat tab to view the list of online clan members.
 Each clan member will have a small arrow to the right of what world they are on.
 Clicking on this arrow will open up a two icon window.